jackiehjm/stx-docs/doc/source/deploy_install_guides/r7_release/index-install-r7-8966076f0e81.rst

 .. note::

-   This Installation guide is for the upcoming release of
-   |prod|, and is not supported.
+   This installation guide is for the upcoming release of |prod|, and may not work due to pre-release inconsistencies between documentation and code.

    To install the most recent released verion of |prod|, see: https://docs.starlingx.io/r/stx.7.0/deploy_install_guides/r7_release/index-install-r7-8966076f0e81.html